-There are no plants listed in the Red Book of Uzbekistan on the territory of the project area.
+There are no plants listed in the Red Book of Uzbekistan on the territory of the sub-project area, only the stork is listed from the animal world.

 Public Health and Safety - The storage of fuels and chemicals creates health and safety risks that can also affect local communities.
 Trucks, materials transporters and other construction vehicles will use the same public road.
 The risk of accidents with local vehicles, pedestrians will be higher during the construction period.